Kesslernity · M365 Copilot Field Guide

 Council mode

 Multiple frontier models — which may include third-party providers listed as Microsoft sub-processors — run in parallel on the same research prompt.
 Each produces a standalone report.
 A judge model then compares them, highlighting where they agree, where they diverge, and what each caught that the other missed.
-Important: Council mode routes prompts to sub-processors including Anthropic.
-Your Microsoft 365 admin must review and accept the updated sub-processor list in the Microsoft admin centre before this feature is used in your tenant.
-Toggle on from the Researcher interface once enrolled in Frontier and sub-processor consent is confirmed.
+Admin dependency (MC1265765): Council has no separate admin control.
+Like Critique, it is enabled or disabled exclusively by the Anthropic sub-processor setting in the M365 admin centre.
+Admins who enable Anthropic unlock both modes; admins who block Anthropic disable both.
+In EU/EFTA/UK tenants, Anthropic is off by default — admin opt-in required.
+In Government/Sovereign cloud, Anthropic is fully excluded and this mode is unavailable.
+Toggle on from the Researcher interface once Frontier enrolment and Anthropic sub-processor consent are confirmed.

 Frontier